 - Belt drives may cause the bottom bracket and rear hub to wear out faster- This happens because belts run at a much higher tension than chains.
 This extra tension puts more stress on the bearings in the bottom bracket and rear hub, causing them to wear out faster.

-- You might be stuck in the event of a catastrophic failure- If you got a bad belt or your belt gets cut or damaged in an accident, you’ll need a replacement.
+- Belts can’t be repaired- If your belt gets cut or damaged in an accident, you’ll need a replacement.
 You can’t fix a broken belt to limp your way home like you can with a broken chain.
 If you’re riding somewhere belts aren’t available, you might be out of luck.
 This failure can put a pause on your tour until you are able to secure a replacement.
+When riding somewhere remote, it’s a good idea to carry a spare belt.
+The pack down small and weigh around 100 grams.

 - You can’t easily change your gear ratio by installing a new chainring or rear cog- Belt lengths are set.
 They are not adjustable.
 If you want to change your gear ratio, you’ll need to buy a new belt that is the proper length.